Field and Game Australia

-Field & Game Australia (FGA) is an Australian non-government organization formed in 1958 for conservation, hunting and clay target shooting, and is based in Seymour, Victoria.
+Field & Game Australia (FGA) is an Australian non-government organization formed in 1958 for conservation, hunting, and clay target shooting.
+It is based in Seymour, Victoria.

-FGA advocates for "sustainable utilisation" as the best way to conserve the native flora and fauna of Australia.
-They believe that as hunters they understand the need for sustainable hunting.
-FGA volunteers undertake waterfowl counts each year to assist government wildlife managers obtain waterfowl population numbers and locations.
+FGA promotes sustainable utilization and hunting practices aimed at conserving Australia’s native flora and fauna.
+Each year, FGA volunteers conduct waterfowl counts to help government wildlife managers gather data on waterfowl population numbers and locations.
 These figures are not published but reported to the Hunting Advisory Committee.

-FGA members have built and organised the construction of thousands of nest boxes across Australia.
+FGA members have built and organized the construction of thousands of nest boxes across Australia.
 These are monitored regularly, nesting numbers are recorded, and introduced species are removed.
 This work has been successful in breeding birds and educating the wider community of the importance of wetlands and their native inhabitants.

 History

-The Victorian Field and Game Association was established in 1958 at Sale.
-The name comes from "field sportsmen" and "game management" abbreviated to "Field & Game".
+The Victorian Field and Game Association was established in 1958 at Sale, Victoria.
+The name comes from field sportsmen and game management abbreviated to "Field & Game".
 Field & Game was formed by hunters who were concerned at the loss of wetland habitat for the game birds they observed and hunted.

 Other resolutions adopted at that first meeting in 1958 were: